SherineAwad/myToolBox/README.md

      Rscipt plot_gene.R yourObject.rds genesFile

-     it takes yoru object.rds and a txt or csv file that has the list of genes to plot.
+     it takes your object.rds and a txt or csv file that has the list of genes to plot.